Home

 David S. Reay, “Night-Lights in Perspective: British Lifestyles in the Eighteenth Century and Associated Greenhouse Gas Emissions”

-H. J. K. Jenkins, “Night in the North Sea and the Feasibility of Johnson’s London”
+H. J. K. Jenkins, “Night in the North Sea and the Feasibility of Samuel Johnson’s London”

 Allan Ingram, “The Dark Side of the Moon: Anti-Illumination in the Poetry of Pope”

-Florence Lautel-Ribstein, “A Libertine’s Protracted Night: Rochester Redivius ac Gallice Redditus
+Florence Lautel-Ribstein, “A Libertine’s Protracted Night: Rochester Redivivus ac Gallice Redditus”

-Anne Berton, “The Fortunes of Perkins Warbeck, A Knight: Mary Shelley’s Elegy for a Lost (K)night”
+Anne Berton, “The Fortunes of Perkin Warbeck, a Romance: Mary Shelley’s Elegy for a Lost (K)night”

 Kevin Barry, “Learned Blindness: Irish Counter-Enlightenment”